Sex after birth may not feel like the most appetizing of pastimes—and understandably so.

 In both instances, some degree of healing is needed before your bedroom bounce rebounds.

-But there is a myriad of reasons why, and they all depend on how you’re healing, what your birth experience was like, your mental wellbeing, and your relationships with whoever you’re with.
+There’s a myriad of reasons why, and they all depend on how you’re healing, what your birth experience was like, your mental well-being, and your relationship dynamic.

-It’s a mix of psychological and physical reasons why sex after birth feels different, and they’re different for every mama.
+It’s an entire mix of psychological and physical reasons, and they’re different for every mama. 🤹♀️

-So whether you’re feeling like your libido has lessened, you’re always in the mood, or every time you try, it’s just painful sex after birth, you’re not alone, but the reasons why might be unique to you.
+So whether you’re feeling like your libido has lessened, you’re always in the mood, or every time you try, it’s just painful, you’re not alone—even if the reasons might be unique to you.

 It’s no surprise that a little tearing is likely to take place somewhere in the region of the vagina and perineum (that piece of real estate between your vagina and your bottom).